revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

         yield self.b
 ```

 - If you don't want to use `__iter__`.
-You  want to create your own min function, that calls some _min_ method if there is one in the argument it is passed to and calls the mini else.
+You want to create your own min function, that calls some _min_ method if there is one in the argument, it is passed to and calls the mini else.

 ```
 mini = min